 If so required in Article 13(2) of the special conditions, the contractor must submit to the project manager a programme of implementation of tasks.
-The programme should contain, at least, the order in which the contractor proposes to carry out the tasks, the time limits within which submission and approval of drawings are required, a general description of the method, which the contractor proposes to carry out the contract, and such further details and information as the project manager may reasonably require (Article 13(1)).
+The programme should contain, at least, the order in which the contractor proposes to carry out the tasks, the time limits within which submission and approval of drawings are required, a general description of the method, which the contractor proposes to carry out the tasks and information as the project manager may reasonably require (Article 13(1)).